nevillco/StaticMemberSwitchable/README.md

 # `StaticMemberSwitchable`

-`StaticMemberSwitchable` is a Swift Macro that provides a way to exhaustively switch over a type with static members.
+`StaticMemberSwitchable` is a Swift Macro that provides a way to _exhaustively switch over a type with static members_.

 ## Motivation